Non-British personnel in the RAF during the Battle of Britain: Canada

 Other Canadians were spread across RAF squadrons, and on the second day of the Battle, 11 July, Canada suffered its first fighter casualty.
 In a Luftwaffe attack on the Royal Navy Dockyard naval base at Portland Harbour, Plt Offr D. A. Hewitt of Saint John, New Brunswick, flying a Hurricane with No. 501 Squadron RAF, attacked a Dornier Do 17 bomber and was hit himself.
 His aircraft plunged into the sea.
 Another Canadian pilot, Richard Howley, died eight days later.

 The dispersed Canadian airmen included one who flew with No. 303 (Polish) Squadron.
 A total of 12 Canadian pilots in the Royal Air Force including Willie McKnight flew with No. 242 Squadron RAF at various times through the Battle.
 On 30 August, under the command of Squadron Leader Douglas Bader, nine 242 Squadron aircraft met 100 enemy aircraft over Essex.
 Attacking from above, the squadron claimed 12 victories for no loss.

 Canadians also shared in repulsing the Luftwaffes last major daylight attack.
 On 27 September 303 Squadron and 1 Squadron RCAF, attacked the first wave of enemy bombers.
 Seven aircraft were claimed destroyed, one probably destroyed and seven were damaged.

-The top Canadian scorer during the Battle was Flt Lt H. C. Upton of No. 43 Squadron RAF, who claimed 10.25 aircraft shot down.
+The top Canadian scorer during the Battle was Flt Lt Hamilton Upton of No. 43 Squadron RAF, who claimed 10.25 aircraft shot down.

 Czechoslovakia

-Many of the Czechoslovak pilots had fled to France after Hitler's occupation of their country in March 1939 and had fought in the short Armée de L'Air in the Battle of France, gaining important combat experience.
+Many of the Czechoslovak pilots had fled to France after Hitler's occupation of their country in March 1939 and had fought in the Armée de L'Air in the short Battle of France, gaining important combat experience.
 The rapid fall of France caused Czechoslovak soldiers and airmen to leave for Britain, where they established their own squadrons.
-Nearly 90 Czechoslovak pilots would fly in the Battle of Britain, with No. 310 and No. 312 (Czechoslovak) Squadrons, RAF, formed in the summer 1940 and operational during the battle.
+Nearly 90 Czechoslovak pilots flew in the Battle of Britain, with No. 310 and No. 312 (Czechoslovak) Squadrons, RAF, formed in the summer 1940 and operational during the battle.
 Some Czechs also served in other Fighter Command squadrons.
 Both Czechoslovak squadrons were equipped with Hurricanes.

 Czechoslovak fighters earned a reputation for aggressive aerial combat and for skills and bravery.
-Together with Czechoslovak pilots serving in other RAF units, a total of 86 - 84 Czechs and 2 Slovaks - served, claiming almost 60 air kills.
+Together with Czechoslovak pilots serving in other RAF units, a total of 86 (84 Czechs and 2 Slovaks) served, claiming almost 60 air kills.
 Nine pilots were killed.
 The top Czechoslovak ace was Sgt.
 Josef František, flying with No. 303 (Polish) Squadron, who claimed 17 confirmed kills, making him the highest scoring non-British pilot in the Battle of Britain.

-Czechoslovak forces were financed by Czechoslovak government-in-exile through loan by Great Britain (Czechoslovak–British financial agreement).
+Czechoslovak forces were financed by Czechoslovak government-in-exile through a loan by Great Britain (Czechoslovak–British financial agreement).